 have butter and tallow.
 Neither do they have fruit trees, except

 a few date-palms in the royal gardens."
 (Strabo xvii Ch.

-One non-dietary crop that is widely grown in Nubia was cotton.
+One non-dietary crop that is widely grown in Sudan today, and was grown in ancient times, is cotton.

-It was used for domestic cloth making and was possibly transported
+Used domestically for cloth making, and possibly transported

 graves, including the cemeteries at Kerma.

-In the first century CE, a Roman geographer wrote that the Nubians,
+Other than agricultural products, the Kushites ate a variety of animal products.
+In the first century, a Roman geographer wrote that the Kushites,

 "use meats, blood, milk, and cheese"(Strabo xvii Ch.
 2: